How to Install a Ford Raptor-Style Grille on a Ford Transit

 1. Loop a 3/8″ cable clamp behind the grille tab

-4. Use this method in the top corners and bottom edge for a flush, clean finish
+4. Apply this method at top corners and bottom edge for clean, flush results

-This method helps compensate for the minor curve difference between the Transit’s hood and the new grille.
+This technique compensates for the minor curve difference between the Transit's hood and the new grille.

 Final Fitment Notes

-The Raptor-style grille is mostly straight, while the Ford Transit hood has more curve.
-As a result, the top corners might not click in perfectly.
-Use a couple of zip ties or clamps behind the grille to pull it into place.
+The Raptor-style grille features mostly straight lines, while the Ford Transit hood has more pronounced curvature.
+Consequently, the top corners might not click perfectly.
+Deploy a couple of zip ties or clamps behind the grille to pull it flush.

 Can You Still Open the Hood?